http://eda.ee.ucla.edu/projects/Projects_files/logo.gif

 Research statement

-Defect tolerance can be introduced by limited redundancy such as extra bits for regular circuit fabrics including memory and data path.
+Defects and soft errors can be tolerated by limited redundancy such as extra bits for regular circuit fabrics including memory and data path.
 However, cost-efficient redundancy is difficult to achieve for combinational logic, which is therefore one of the primary contributors to the system level errors.
 With high overhead in area, power and performance, TMR can be used to mask defects and soft errors, and logic duplication and redundancy in multi-threads/multi-cores have also been proposed to detect soft errors and re-start computation.
 However, the existing techniques are all based on deterministic and defect-free Boolean abstraction.
 This Boolean abstraction breaks down as process variations, environmental upsets, and reliability failures become more and more pronounced in emerging applications and technologies, and it becomes increasingly clear that the limiting physical properties of the devices must be reflected in higher level abstractions in order to conduct useful synthesis.
 Thus, we propose to first characterize devices with respect to these physical parameters, producing quantitative abstractions (e.g., defect probabilities with spatial correlation) that complement the Boolean abstraction.
 Then, we will study robust synthesis that optimizes for reliability in addition to standard area and delay using these quantitative abstractions of devices as inputs.
 Such robust synthesis may reduce area, power and performance overhead compared to TMR and redundancy in multi-threads and multi-cores.

 This research studies robust Synthesis and its System Level Impacts, and considers both ASIC and heterogeneous FPGA.